Salehoo Review Summary;

 I've never had an issue with contacting support, though some users have noted issues, so the rating reflects other users experience.

-Summary: A cheap and well rounded platform.
-Salehoo provide you with a ton of information and make it as easy as possible to get in contact with thousands of potential suppliers.
+Summary: A cost effective and well rounded platform.
+Salehoo Directory provides you with a ton of information and make it as easy as possible to get in contact with thousands of potential suppliers.
 A useful and important tool if you are getting into the wholesale business or starting up a DropShipping site.

 When I moved towards DropShipping, I had to find more consistent suppliers, rather than relying on eBay sellers who were flogging their stuff off.

-One of the main aches for eCommerce entrepreneurs who DropShip or sell on Amazon and eBay is trying to find that wholesaler or supplier who isn't going to dupe you out of your inventory or send you fake products or simply can't be reliable.
+One of the main aches for eCommerce entrepreneurs who DropShip or sell on Amazon and eBay, is trying to find that wholesaler or supplier who isn't going to dupe you out of your inventory, send you fake products or simply can't be reliable.

 What Is Salehoo?